ybrs/hazelcastforked/README.md

+this is not hazelcast, it contains a few commits - and lots of debug prints - just to make https://github.com/ybrs/mergen work.

+for hazelcast please go to https://github.com/hazelcast/hazelcast

 ## Hazelcast is a clustering and highly scalable data distribution platform for Java.

 With its various distributed data structures, distributed caching capabilities, elastic nature, memcache support,